Best Black Friday Fitness Equipment Deals See Deals

 MyProtein Clear Whey Isolate is ideal for anyone looking to consume more protein without the traditional milky taste and texture.
 This clear whey offers 20 grams of protein per serving with a light taste and texture with eight different flavors to choose from including Cola, Lemonade, and Peach Mango.

 Plus, being a clear whey isolate, this protein powder is refined more so than typical whey powders, making it nearly fat- and carbohydrate-free.
 The refinement also leads to a thinner, lighter texture than typical milky protein shakes.
 These are also lower in lactose, which can help with digestion.
-If you’re trying to up your intake for building muscle, this is a huge benefit.
+If you’re trying to up your intake for building muscle, this can be a huge benefit.

 RELATED: Best Probiotic

-Since this is a protein powder, it’s not premade, so keep in mind you’ll need a bit of time to put together your protein shake before your head out for the day.
-It’s also sweetened with sucralose, as a warning for those avoiding artificial sweeteners.
-That said, it’s also a cheaper alternative to premade shakes, costing only $1.40 per serving.
+Since this is a protein powder, keep in mind you’ll need a bit of time to put together your protein shake before your head out for the day.
+It’s also sweetened with sucralose, which may be a hurdle for those avoiding artificial sweeteners.
+Accordingly, we docked half a point off the formulation score, giving MyProtein Clear Whey Isolate a 4.5 out of 5.

 Price$1.99 per serving/$39.99 per container